 In an intersex person, we do not always have typical secondary sex characteristics, due to our bodies being intersex.
 Some of us can have a mixture of male and female traits and appear both male and female.
 However, some intersex people can appear very typical to the expectations of male and female.

-Now that you know these FOUR things I will answer: Am I Transgender?
+Now that you know these FIVE things I will answer: Am I Transgender?

 Here is my grand conclusion after educating myself about transgender, and talking to many trans women and trans men.

 So, what happened to me?

 I was born intersex in 1967, and assigned female at birth, and raised female.
 You can read more about my form of intersex here in my autobiography.
-As a young child I had to go to therapy due to “gender confusion” and what they diagnosed as a “reversal problem” and being perceptually handicap.
+As a young child, I had to go to therapy due to “gender confusion” and what they diagnosed as a “reversal problem” and being perceptually handicap.
 You see, I thought I was a boy.

-I first blocked my testosterone, and took female hormones, so that it would help my intersex body to appear more female.
-I did these things to conform to appearing female from the 198o’s to 2014.
+I first blocked my testosterone and took female hormones, so that it would help my intersex body to appear more female.
+I did these things to conform to appearing female from the 1980’s to 2014.
 It was not all misery appearing female.
-I liked make-up, beautiful hair styles, and even the ways of feminine dress up.
+I liked makeup, beautiful hairstyles, and even the ways of feminine dress up.
 This was my gender expression.
 I never felt female.

 All the things I was doing to live as and appear female, lead to great sickness, disability and a complete loss of my true identity.
 Since October of 2014, I have stopped doing everything female.

 I now allow my own androgens that are created by my adrenals and my ovaries/gonads.
 I also stopped taking any supplemental female hormones.
 By December of 2014, I started injecting more testosterone.
 This has lead to more secondary sex characteristics known as “masculine features.”
 I would call this self-determination of my true gender; since I knew, as a young child I was a boy even if my body was intersex.